 Before we dive into account planning best practices, let’s all get on the same page about account planning.
 Muñoz defines account planning as:

-- A structured, repeatable methodology for analyzing an account or set of assigned accounts, developing a deeper understanding and identifying opportunities
+- A structured, repeatable methodology for analyzing an account or set of assigned accounts, developing a deeper understanding of them, and identifying opportunities

 The Key Issues with Strategic Account Planning